kchen0160/Yahtzee-Game/README.md

 # Yahtzee-Game
 Functioning Yahtzee game generator created in Python.
-Code generates random dice rolls associated with the game Yahtzee.
+Code generates random dice rolls and outputs scores based on the rolls.